SAP/open-ux-tools/.changeset/sixty-moles-smash.md

 '@sap-ux/create': minor
 ---

-Introduces `add/remove smartlinks-config` command to add a smartlinks configuration to a project
+Introduces `add smartlinks-config` command to add a smartlinks configuration to a project